henkjannl/Monoprice/README.md

 # Monoprice Select Mini V2

 You can find this file on [htpps://github.com/henkjannl/Monoprice](htpps://github.com/henkjannl/Monoprice).
-Potentially you need to make a Github account to doanload files, but that suold not be hard.
+Potentially you need to make a Github account to download files, but that suold not be hard.

 This repository contains some files for the monoprice select mini V2 3D printer